allamand/eks-blueprint-terraform-demo/README.md

 eks-blueprint-blue
 ```

-## Using AWS Route53 and External DNS
+### Using AWS Route53 and External DNS

 We have configured both our clusters to configure the same [Amazon Route 53](https://aws.amazon.com/fr/route53/) Hosted Zones.
 This is done by having the same configuration of [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) add-on in `main.tf`:

-> **Note:**: In order to work, we need the [PR 1035](https://github.com/aws-ia/terraform-aws-eks-blueprints/pull/1035) to be merged

-This is the Terraform configuration to configure ExternalDNS Add-on (it will be deployed with ArgoCD)
+This is the Terraform configuration to configure the  ExternalDNS Add-on which is deployed by the Blueprint using ArgoCD.

 ```
   enable_external_dns = true